-If you experience any problems with Query Analyzer, we're interested in working with you closely and quickly to resolve them.
-Please open a Support issue right away.
-We're already working hard on optimizing Agent/proxy RAM usage and are planning a series of rapid releases to quickly distribute these and other improvements to you.
+If you experience any problems with Query Analyzer, we are interested in working with you closely and quickly to resolve them.
+Please open a service request right away.
+We are working hard on optimizing Agent/proxy RAM usage.

-Note that you must have enabled Query Analyzer within the agent/proxy during installation.
-If you did not enable Query Analyzer during the installation of the agent/proxy, check the following elements within the main mysql-monitor-agent.ini configuration file:
+Note that you must enable Query Analyzer within the proxy during agent installation.
+If you did not enable Query Analyzer during the installation of the agent, check the following elements within the main mysql-monitor-agent.ini configuration file: